coderitter/knight-form/README.md

 form.toObject(object)
 ```

-Use it to fill the form with values.
+Use it again to fill the form with values.

 ```typescript
 form.setValues(object)